 Michael joined Watsi on April 18th, 2013.
 Six years ago, Michael joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Michael's most recent donation traveled 8,700 miles to support Samiri, a four-year-old child from Tanzania, to fund corrective surgery and soon start school.
+Michael's most recent donation traveled 8,600 miles to support Daw Nwe, a 61-year-old woman from Thailand, to fund eye surgery so she can see clearly again.

 Michael has funded healthcare for 82 patients in 11 countries.